Glendale Sports Complex

 This trail is specifically designed to accommodate people of moderate physical fitness and skills.
 It is meant to fill the gap between the City’s new ADA Accessible Trail at the Sports Complex which is an easy trail designed for people of all levels of ability, and the steep fire roads above the Complex which are only accessible by hikers or mountain bikers with high levels of fitness.
 The users of the Catalina Verdugo Trail will include all those with moderate fitness abilities including parents with children, teens, seniors, hikers, trail runners, mountain bikers, bird watchers, dog-walkers, and photographers.

-The project is funded through a grant from the Supervisor Michael D. Antonovich 2009 Competitive Trails Grant Program and is administered through the Los Angeles County Regional Parks and Open Space District.
+This project was funded through a grant from the Los Angeles County Regional Parks and Open Space District.

 For more information please call our administrative office at (818) 548-2000.